jim-g-n/mismatched_data_cleaning/README.md

 - seaborn=0.12.2
 - matplotlib=3.6.2

-The analysis can be performed using the 'results_analysis' Jupyter notebook in the 'supplementary material' folder.
+The analysis on model performance and variable distributions can be performed using the 'model_results_analysis' and 'cleaning_effects_airbnb' Jupyter notebooks in the 'supplementary material' folder.